Temple Israel

 Died: August 5, 1884 (interred at Leadville’s Hebrew Cemetery)

-Original wood marker for “Infant Feitleberg” in the Hebrew Cemetery in Leadville, Colorado.
+Original wood marker for “Infant Feitleberg” found in the Hebrew Cemetery in Leadville, Colorado.

 Hebrew Cemetery of Leadville (Leadville, Lake County, Colorado), Infant Feitleberg, Grave marker.